 - The Creek and Rye fires in Los Angeles County are almost completely contained and evacuation orders have been lifted.
 SoCalGas representatives will be stationed at the County’s Joint Local Assistance Center to answer customer questions.

 - There have been no significant impacts to the natural gas system in SoCalGas’ service territory.

 - In Ventura County, SoCalGas crews stopped the flow of gas into some of the communities affected by the fires at the request of first responders.
 Over the weekend, crews worked in impacted communities – Skyline, Hidden Valley, Ondulando and Clearpoint - to restore natural gas services for customers who were coming home.
-Starting Monday, December 18, 2017, customers who still need their natural gas service restored should call us at 1-877-238-0092 to receive priority appointments.
+Starting Monday, December 18, 2017, customers who still need gas service restored should call us at 1-877-238-0092 to receive priority appointments.
 Customers must be present in order for us to safely restore service.